 Access & contact

 After approximately 6 kilometres from the airport road junction, turn left at the signs to ESRANGE and Jukkasjärvi.
 After approximately another 6 kilometres, turn left in the centre of Jukkasjärvi following the signs for ESRANGE and ESA Satellite Station.
 Continue for a further 18 kilometres.
-The Kiruna ground station is located on the left side of the road.
+The ESA Kiruna ground station is located on the left side of the road.
 ESRANGE is approximately 7 kilometres further along the same road.

 The ESOC point of contact is: